wikibonsai/wikibonsai/docs/STORY.md

   <img src="../static/natures-jungle-gym.jpeg" width=50%/>
 </p>

-> "...by their fruits you will know them."
+> "For everyone practicing evil hates the light and does not come to the light, lest his deeds should be exposed.
+But he who does the truth comes to the light, that his deeds may be clearly seen..."
 >
+> ~ John 3:21 NKJV

+> "You will know them by their fruits."
+>
-> ~ Matthew 7:16-27 NKJV
+> ~ Matthew 7:16 NKJV

 [^backdrop]: More of a 'backdrop' than a 'story'.